abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 - **Notes:**

-  - There's another syntax for `routerLink` that uses an array of strings to navigate to a route
+  - There's another alternative syntax for `routerLink` that uses an array of strings to navigate to a route

     ```html
     <!-- This will route to "/first-component" -->